 This note discusses the process by which National Insurance numbers (NINOs) are allocated, the uses to which they are put, and the introduction of the 'Right to Work' test, for individuals requiring a NINO for employment purposes, in July 2006.Jump to full report >>

 Each person’s entitlement to contributory benefit, based on their record of paying National Insurance contributions on their earnings or profits, is tracked by their own National Insurance number (NINO).
 Most people are automatically given a number as they approach age 16.
 Anyone who is resident or present in Great Britain and over 16, who is employed or self-employed or who wishes to pay voluntary (Class 3) National Insurance contributions, and who is not already in possession of a NINO, is required to make an application for one.
-However, a NINO is not proof of identity, and should not be relied on by employers as proof that someone has the right to work in the UK.
+HMRC publish guidance for applicants on Gov.uk.
+It is important to note that a NINO is not proof of identity, and should not be relied on by employers as proof that someone has the right to work in the UK.

 SI 2006/2897, as amended by SI 2008/223